zanezhang/lively-logic/README.md

     git clone git://github.com/NetEase/lively-logic.git

 This project use racket languages, so need to install the racket.
 Racket's official website is: < http://racket-lang.org/ >.
+The recommended version is 5.2.1 .
 After the installation is complete, open demo/pallet - game.rkt, and then click run.

 Document